apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Query view](../tutorials/img/tutorial-batch-submit-task-02.png "Query view")

-Once the spec is submitted you can follow the same instructions as above to wait for the data to load and then query it.
+Once the spec is submitted, you can follow the same instructions as above to wait for the data to load and then query it.

 ## Loading data with a spec (via command line)